refactor-cloud/hubot-ldap-auth-enhanced/README.md

 If unique user ids in ldap differ from these known by hubot, a substitution can be specified with a regex.
 The first capturing group is representative of the username in ldap.

+This module is also able discover and auto-create rooms for users from LDAP.
+Your adapter needs for this functionality the ability to let Hubot create rooms.
 ```
 # @exampleUser:matrix.com -> exampleUser